fzyzcjy/flutter_rust_bridge/README.md

 * **Async programming**: Simply call functions directly in main isolate (thread) of Dart/Flutter, and Rust code will not block the Flutter UI.
 * **Easy to use**: All you need to do is write down your Rust code.
 The code generator will do everything and expose an API in Dart/Flutter's style.
 * **Lightweight**: This is not a huge framework that includes everything, so you are free to use your favorite Flutter and Rust libraries. <sub>For example, state-management with Flutter library (e.g. MobX) can be elegant and simple (contrary to implementing in Rust); implementing a photo manipulation algorithm in Rust will be fast and safe (countrary to implementing in Flutter).</sub>
 * **Easy to code-review & convince yourself**: This package simply simulates how human beings write down boilerplate code.
 If you want to convince yourself (or your team) that it is safe, there is not much code for you to look at.
 The runtime is only hundreds of loc, and the generated code follows simple patterns.
-(Of course, if you find a bug, tell me!)
+No magic at all!
 * **Pure-Dart compatible:** Despite the name, this package is 100% compatible with pure Dart.
 It does not require anything specific to Flutter.
 See [this pure-Dart example](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/pure_dart/README.md).

 ## Show me the code